Helping Clients Avoid Costly Medicare Mistakes

 Medicare typically covers around half of retirees' healthcare expenses, yet medical costs remain the second-largest expense in retirement, just behind housing.
-A 2024 study by Fidelity Investments estimates that a healthy 65-year-old couple will need approximately $330,000 to manage healthcare costs throughout their retirement—excluding any long-term care needs.
+A 2025 study by Fidelity Investments estimates that a healthy 65-year-old couple will need approximately $345,000 to manage healthcare costs throughout their retirement (excluding any long-term care needs).

 Clients may seek your guidance during the Medicare enrollment process, as there are many factors to consider when making their election choices.
 To avoid lifelong financial penalties, it’s important that individuals enroll within the proper timeframes, which depend on age, Social Security status, and existing coverage.

 If any of your clients are looking to adjust their Medicare selections, now is the perfect time.
-Medicare open enrollment takes place from October 15 to December 7, 2024.
-This is an opportunity for individuals to switch to Original Medicare (Parts A, B, and D) if they are currently enrolled in a different Medicare plan, such as Medicare Advantage (Part C), for the next calendar year.
+Medicare open enrollment takes place from October 15 to December 7 each year.
+This is an opportunity for individuals to switch their Medicare elections, whether they are interested in changing their Original Medicare selection (Parts A and B) to include Part D, switching to Medicare Advantage (Part C), or vice versa for the next calendar year.

-Let’s walk through the fundamentals of Medicare, as discussed in a recent webinar led by our Customer Relationship Lead, Alexus:
+Let’s walk through the fundamentals of Medicare, as discussed in a webinar led by our Product Marketing Manager, Alexus:

 Which expenses does Medicare cover?